-Are you planning to visit the Philippines for the first time?
+Are you traveling to the Philippines for the first time?
 Here’s a short Philippines travel guide that covers a little bit of everything you need to know about this archipelago in Southeast Asia, also known as the Pearl of the Orient Seas, including a few personal tips from a local — yours truly!

-Research and reserve in advance
+TIP: Research and reserve in advance

 Check for online promos from budget airlines such as Airasia or Cebu Pacific.
 Websites such as Traveloka also offer good rates for flights and accommodations.